freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-the-parseint-function.md

 function convertToInteger(str) {
   // Only change code below this line

-  // Only change code below this line
+  // Only change code above this line
 }

 convertToInteger("56");